January 05, 2021 Labor and Employment Law Checklist 2021

 Patient Protection and Affordable Care Act (“Obamacare”)

-□ □ Have you determined whether you will be subject to the employer shared responsibility provisions for the 2018 calendar year?
+□ □ Have you determined whether you will be subject to the employer shared responsibility provisions for the current reporting period?

-□ □ Have you completed the analysis of your workforce to determine which employees are and are not full-time for purposes of potential penalties for the 2018 calendar year?
+□ □ Have you completed the analysis of your workforce to determine which employees are and are not full-time for purposes of potential penalties for the current reporting period?

 □ □ Have you designated periods for the “look-back” measurement method?
 Do you need to make any changes?